China close to entering WHO-approved global vaccine market

 Manufacturers from India, South Korea, Africa, Eastern Europe and Latin America have joined in, he said.
 "So the market place is changing now to supply this much broader landscape."

-On Thursday, it announced the launch of a campaign to immunise 50 million people in seven African countries against meningitis A by the end of the year.
+On Thursday, it announced the launch of a campaign to immunize 50 million people in seven African countries against meningitis A by the end of the year.